Guide - The Best of Park City

 The Swaner Preserve provides an entirely different pace.
 This 1,200-acre nature preserve offers wetland boardwalks, wildlife observation, and hands-on exhibits at the EcoCenter.
 Seasonal programming includes guided nature walks and educational events for children.

-During spring, the preserve becomes a destination for observing sandhill cranes during their annual return.
+During spring, the preserve becomes a destination for observing sandhill cranes, as they make their annual return to the preserve.

-What to look for: The preserve tends to be quieter than Park City's main attractions, offering space for children to explore at their own pace.
+What to look for: The preserve tends to be quieter and less crowded than Park City's main attractions, offering space for children to explore at their own pace.

 Historic Main Street